No products in the cart.

 In the Permanent (immigrant) Visas Part III session, faculty will discuss quotas and the monthly visa bulletin as well as Adjustment of Status v. processing abroad at a US Embassy or Consulate (known as Consular Processing).

-Next up – Citizenship.
-And it’s a doozy of a session.
-Speakers will get into a lot here.
-What are the criteria and eligibility?
+After that, the conference moves on to Citizenship including topics such as – What are the criteria and eligibility?
 How do you conduct the initial consult with the client seeking to naturalize?
 What are the facts you need to determine if the client was “lawfully admitted for permanent residence”?
 How do you properly screen the case before filing?
 What about your case history?
 What are the rules, how do you meet the criteria?
 What documents to you need?
 What about the naturalization interview?
 And more.
-See the agenda for the exhaustive list.

-After these two intensive sessions, you’ll break for lunch on your own for some one-on-one time with your new (and old) friends and then come back to learn about Waivers.
-Waivers for non-immigrants, immigrant waivers, eligibility, provisional waivers, cancellation, Asylees, the latest hot topics in waivers, and, again, more.
+After these two intensive sessions, we’ll discuss Waivers for non-immigrants, immigrant waivers, eligibility, provisional waivers, cancellation, Asylees, the latest hot topics in waivers, and, again, more.

 It’s a thorough conference.
 You’ll learn what you need to know.
 You’ll get a great handout with terrific resources.
 You’ll meet a lot of leaders in the area and colleagues and make some new friends.